Chart Color Schemes

 The level of residential development activity in Aberfoyle Park is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Aberfoyle Park has averaged around 14 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, approximately 71 homes were approved, with a further 12 approved in FY26 so far.
-Despite population decline during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers shows Aberfoyle Park had approximately 14 new homes approved annually.
+Between FY-21 and FY-25, around 71 homes were approved, with another 13 approved in FY-26 so far.
+Despite population decline during this period, housing supply remained adequate relative to demand, maintaining a balanced market with good buyer choice.

-The average expected construction cost value of new dwellings is $328,000.
-Commercial development approvals totalled $20.8 million in FY26, indicating balanced commercial activity.
-Compared to Greater Adelaide, Aberfoyle Park has significantly less development activity, 74.0% below the regional average per person.
+The average expected construction cost value of new dwellings was $328,000.
+This financial year saw $20.8 million in commercial development approvals, indicating balanced commercial development activity.
+Compared to Greater Adelaide, Aberfoyle Park had significantly less development activity, 74.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established homes, which is also under the national average, suggesting the area's established nature and potential planning limitations.
-New development consists of 83.0% detached dwellings and 17.0% townhouses or apartments, sustaining Aberfoyle Park's suburban identity with a concentration of family homes suited to buyers seeking space.
+New development consisted of 83.0% detached dwellings and 17.0% townhouses or apartments, sustaining Aberfoyle Park's suburban identity with a concentration of family homes suited to buyers seeking space.

 Frequently Asked Questions - Development